owagner/modbus2mqtt/README.md

 - switched over to pymodbus which is in active development.
 - Improved error handling, the software will continuously retry when the network or device goes down.

-There is still a lot of room for improvement!
+There is still room for improvement!
 Especially in the realm of
 - documentation
 - process deadbands for registers so MQTT values are only sent when the modbus register goes above or below the deadband.
 - maybe do not poll if the poller only has references that are write-only